-Mississippi: Only state without abortion clinic?July 1st, 2012 by EMILY WAGSTER PETTUS in Health /
+Mississippi: Only state without abortion clinic?July 1, 2012 by EMILY WAGSTER PETTUS in Medicine & Health / Health

 (AP) Mississippi soon could become the only U.S. state without an abortion clinic as a new law takes effect this weekend.
 Critics say it would force women in one of the country's poorest states to drive hours to obtain a constitutionally protected procedure or carry unwanted pregnancies to term.